Assault of a Public Servant

 Contact a Defense Lawyer for Assault of a Public Servant Charges

 The first decision you need to make after being charged with assaulting a police officer, emergency services personnel, or other public servant in Tarrant County is who you’re going to hire to defend you.
-If you’re facing assault of a public servant charges, call the Hampton Law Firm at 817-435-2909 now.
-Our attorneys have over 20 years of experience and have taken hundreds of cases to trial, resulting in favorable verdicts.
+If you’re facing assault of a public servant charges, call the Hampton Law Firm at 817-877-5200 now.
+Jeff Hampton has years of experience and has taken hundreds of cases to trial, resulting in favorable verdicts.
 You need an attorney with the acumen necessary to gauge the entire situation, form a strategic defensive plan, and unleash an offensive assault on the prosecutor’s case.
 Give us a call or fill out an online form to schedule a free case review.